Torbraw/astro-components/README.md

 ## How to use

-You are free to use those components if you want, you have two ways of doing so:

-- Copy and paste the components you want from the `src` directory and paste them into your own project (`preferred method` since intellisense for component property does not work on package component).
+You are free to use those components if you want, you simply need to copy and paste the components you want from the `src` directory and paste them into your own project.
-- Install the package from npm with `npm i torbraw-astro-components` and import them like so: `import { Card } from 'torbraw-astro-components';`

-For both of those methods, you will need to add `applyBaseStyles: false` to your tailwind ingreration in your `astro.config.mjs` file.
-You will also need those dependencies:
+You will need to add `applyBaseStyles: false` to your tailwind ingreration in your `astro.config.mjs` file and those dependencies:

 ```bash
 npm i astro @astrojs/tailwind tailwind-merge